farahzak/E-commerce/README.md

-# 📦 E-Commerce Allocation & Sales Optimization Dashboard
+# 📦 CPG-Inspired E-Commerce Allocation & Sales Optimization Dashboard

 ## 📘 Project Summary
-This project simulates the work of a retail allocation analyst using historical e-commerce sales data.
+This project simulates the work of a retail or CPG (consumer packaged goods) allocation analyst using historical e-commerce sales data inspired by product categories commonly found in companies like Mondelez.
 The goal: uncover patterns in product performance, regional demand, seasonality, and pricing behavior to inform smarter inventory decisions.

-> **Business Objective:** Maximize revenue, improve SKU placement, and support cross-selling strategies with data-driven allocation.
+> **Business Objective:** Apply CPG-style logic including velocity analysis, sell-through rates, and regional allocation strategies.

 >
 ## Table of Contents
 1. [Introduction](#introduction)